surinderlohat/flex-layout/README.md

 # flex-layout
-Helps Building  using flex box for react Native
+Helps Building Layouts using flex box for react Native